debasmita-das-econ/Stata-Income-Risk-Estimation-NLSY/README.md

 -  Output: nlsy_2019/nlsy_working.dta
 -  We can get the working data by running the dataclean.do file

-**incvariance.do:** estimates of contribution of motherhood to the size of permanent shocks
+**incvariance.do:** estimates contribution of motherhood to the size of permanent shocks
 - Data used: nlsy_2019/nlsy_working.dta
 - Output: nlsy_2019/residual.dta